Does Umbrella Insurance Cover Self Defense? Why Most Policies Stop Short

 Final Thought: Coverage Should Match the Risk

-Umbrella insurance is valuable.
+Umbrella insurance serves an important purpose.
 Homeowners insurance is essential.
-But neither was built to handle the legal realities of self-defense.
+But neither was created to handle the legal complexity of a self defense incident involving force or firearms.

-The right to bear arms doesn’t end after a defensive act.
-That’s often when the legal fight begins.
+The right to bear arms does not end after a defensive act.
+In many cases, that is when the legal battle truly begins.

-Most insurance policies won’t defend your rights, your freedom, or your future.
-Right To Bear exists to do exactly that—support lawful self-defense and protect responsible gun owners when it matters most.
+Most traditional insurance policies are not built to defend your rights, your freedom, or your livelihood.
+Right To Bear is designed specifically to stand with responsible gun owners when it matters most.

 Be prepared.
 Defend your rights.
 Protect your future.